-Since the IPO, certain of the Company's stockholders have sold a total of 52.3 million shares of the Company's common stock in secondary offerings ("secondary offerings"), including 4.6 million shares in the three months ended March 31, 2018.
+Since the IPO, certain of the Company's stockholders have sold a total of 52.3 million shares of the Company's common stock in secondary offerings ("secondary offerings"), including 4.6 million shares in the six months ended June 30, 2018 in a secondary offering completed March 2018.
 The Company has not received proceeds from the sale of shares in any of the secondary offerings.
-The Company purchased 0.8 million of the shares sold in the secondary offering in the three months ended March 31, 2018 from investment funds affiliated with Bain Capital Partners, LLC at the same price per share paid by the underwriter to the selling stockholders.
+The Company purchased 0.8 million of the shares sold in the March 2018 secondary offering from investment funds affiliated with Bain Capital Partners, LLC at the same price per share paid by the underwriter to the selling stockholders.
 The Company incurred \$0.3 million in offering costs related to the secondary offering, which were included in selling, general and administrative expenses.
-As of March 31, 2018, investment funds affiliated with Bain Capital Partners, LLC did not hold any shares of our common stock.
+In connection with the March 2018 secondary offering, investment funds affiliated with Bain Capital Partners, LLC sold their holdings of the Company's common stock.

-The board of directors of the Company authorized a share repurchase program of up to \$300 million of the Company's outstanding common stock, effective August 5, 2016, of which \$34.9 million remained available at March 31, 2018.
+The board of directors of the Company authorized a share repurchase program of up to \$300 million of the Company's outstanding common stock, effective June 12, 2018.
+The share repurchase program replaces the prior \$300 million authorization, of which \$34.9 million remained available at the time the plan was replaced and cancelled.
 The share repurchase program has no expiration date.
 The shares may be repurchased from time to time in open market transactions at prevailing market prices, in privately negotiated transactions, under Rule 10b5-1 plans, or by other means in accordance with federal securities laws.
+At June 30, 2018, \$300 million remained available under the repurchase program.

 Recently Adopted Pronouncement-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) (the "new revenue guidance"), which provides a single comprehensive model for revenue recognition.
-The FASB has subsequently issued various ASUs which amend or clarify specific areas of the guidance.
-The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-The new revenue guidance is effective for the Company beginning January 1, 2018 and can be adopted using either a full retrospective or modified approach.
+The standard's core principle is that a company will recognize revenue when it transfers control over promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The Company adopted the new revenue guidance using the modified retrospective method on January 1, 2018.
 Therefore, the comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
-The Company expects the impact of the adoption of the new standard to be immaterial to the results of operations on an ongoing basis.

 The Company evaluated each revenue stream and applied the new revenue guidance as further discussed in Note 2.
 There was no material impact on the timing or amount of revenue recognized upon adoption and any cumulative prior period adjustment was determined to be immaterial and therefore there were no adjustments recorded to the opening balance of retained earnings upon adoption.
 The Company's internal controls were not significantly impacted as a result of this accounting change and the Company has made the necessary changes to accounting policies and internal processes to support the new revenue guidance, including the related disclosures.
+The Company expects the impact of the adoption of the new standard to be immaterial to the results of operations on an ongoing basis.